ValveSoftware/GameNetworkingSockets/README_PARTNER.md

 7. You can enable/disable several features with `STEAMNETWORKINGSOCKETS_xxx` AND `SDR_xxx` defines.
 For example, if you don't need to run servers in our dedicated servers, you turn off `SDR_ENABLE_HOSTED_SERVER` and `SDR_ENABLE_HOSTED_CLIENT`.
 If you just want to compile the library for a console but don't wnat to talk to relays, turn off `STEAMNETWORKINGSOCKETS_ENABLE_SDR`

-# Reading the git history
+# The relationship between the partner and master branchs

+The partner branch is not a traditional git branch, in the sense that it always differs from the master branch, by design.
+Occasionally, the branches are "merged", but this does not make them identical like a traditional git merge.
+It just marks a sync point where any changes in one branch that we want to exist in both branches have been merged, and any differences between the branches at that point are intentional.

+We use `git cherry-pick` to replay individual changes made in one branch to the other.

-Use `git log --first-parent` to read this branch's history clearly.
-Without it, you will see most commits twice — once from the partner branch and once pulled in from master via merge commits — which is very confusing.
+**Pro tip**: Use `git log --first-parent` to read this branch's history clearly.
+Without it, you will see most commits twice -- once from the partner branch and once pulled in from master via ``cherry-pick`` commits.